 In parallel to this development, regulators have started to use the dosimetric quantity peak spatial Absorbed Power Density (psAPD) instead of the incident psPD [8] as a limit.
-Within a short time, the International Electrotechnical Commission (IEC) reacted and developed the Publicly Available Specifications (PAS) entitled "Conversion Method of Specific Absorption Rate (SAR) to Absorbed Power Density for the Assessment of Human Exposure to Radio Frequency Electromagnetic Fields from Wireless Prequency Electromagnetic Fields from Wireless Devices in Close Proximity to the Head and Body-Frequency Range of 6 GHz to 10 GHz."
+Within a short time, the International Electrotechnical Commission (IEC) reacted and developed the Publicly Available Specifications (PAS) entitled "Conversion Method of Specific Absorption Rate (SAR) to Absorbed Power Density for the Assessment of Human Exposure to Radio Frequency Electromagnetic Fields from Wireless Frequency Electromagnetic Fields from Wireless In Close Proximity to the Head and Body-Frequency Range of 6 GHz to 10 GHz."

-This application note describes practical guidelines and testing procedures for demonstrating compliance of devices transmitting at frequencies between $6-10\,\text{GHz}$.
+This application note describes practical guidelines and testing procedures for demonstrating compliance of devices transmitting at frequencies between 6 - 10 GHz.
 They are consistent with the interim procedures introduced by the Federal Communications Commission (FCC) during the Telecommunications Certification Body (TCB) workshop in October 2020.